Brainerd Lakes in winter

 The first time we got a winter deal in the Brainerd area, it was at Cragun's.
 Our kids were little, so we signed up for one of the big resort's family weekends, which included sleigh rides, bonfires and poolside games.

-The area has become even more kid-friendly since then, with small indoor water-parks opening at three new hotels, and tubing at Ski Gull.
+The area has become even more kid-friendly since then, with small indoor water-parks opening at hotels and tubing at Ski Gull.

 Now that we're empty-nesters, we wanted to be out in the forest, snow or no snow.